Medical Records: Frequently Asked Questions

 records, please let us know in advance.
 The person picking up the medical

-records must bring written authorization from the patient as well as a
+records must bring written, signed authorization from the patient as well

 for the person picking up the record.